October Health – 2025 Report

 1. Promote Work-Life Balance

-Encourage flexible work hours and remote work options to help employees manage their personal and professional lives better.
+• Encourage flexible working hours and remote work options to help employees manage personal and professional responsibilities.

 What can businesses do to assist their employees?